dhakarat/isnalyserjs/README.md

 ## The motivation behind the project

-The `isnalyserjs` aims at facilitating the analysis of large quantity of __aḥādīth__ and more specifically their chains of transmiters or __asānid__ by allowing scholars to visualise these chains of transmitters quickly in a complete graph that includes geo-spatial and chronological information.
+The `isnalyserjs` aims at facilitating the analysis of large quantity of __aḥādīth__ and more specifically their chains of transmissions or __asānid__ by allowing scholars to visualize these chains of transmitters quickly in a complete graph that includes geo-spatial and chronological information.
 The `isnalyserjs` is an interactive approach to this problem.